Marine Corps Recruit Depot Parris Island

 Parris Island has a long history of colonization.
 Many attempts were made at permanent settlement between 1526 and 1722.
 The first successful attempt was made by the French in 1562, followed by the Spanish and finally the British.
 After the Revolutionary War, Parris Island plantations began to grow cotton instead of indigo.
 During the Civil War, the island became a coaling station for the Union Navy.

-Both Charleston International Airport and/or Savannah/Hilton Head International Airport are options for arriving close to base.
+Both the Charleston International Airport and the Savannah/Hilton Head International Airport are options for arriving close to base.

 From Savannah/Hilton Head International Airport or from I-95 Northbound – leaving the airport, get on I-95 North.
 Take Exit 8, Beaufort/Hilton Head to the right.
 Take a left toward Beaufort on Hwy 170.
 After crossing Board River Bridge, merge to the right on Savannah Hwy.
 Then merge right onto Hwy 802, Parris Island Gateway.
 Take the exit to MCRD Parris Island.

 Access to the Depot is structured on Thursdays and Fridays of graduation weeks in order to accommodate the large number of visitors.
 Please follow the directions of the PMO Marines at the entrance gate in order to assure the most expeditious access to the base.
 Also, be advised that the Provost Marshal’s Office enforces traffic regulations aboard the Depot, please adhere to speed limits and make complete stops at marked intersections.

 All personnel reporting to Parris Island for duty during normal working hours, Monday through Friday, 7:30 a.m. – 4:30 p.m., will report to the Installation Personnel Administration Administration Center (IPAC), Building 923.

 If you will be arriving after working hours, on weekends and holidays, please report to the Headquarters and Service Battalion Officer of the Day in Building 144.